 Your dog may not be ready to travel, and that’s perfectly okay!
 Maybe they don’t have all of their puppy vaccinations yet, or they are still working through behavioral issues.
 Whatever the case may be, it’s okay to leave your dog at home, but be sure to plan for that as well by getting a trusted pet sitter.

 Since your dog is family, it’s imperative that you hire a pet sitter who you can trust.
 Maybe it’s a friend or family member who can host your pup, head to your house every day to tend to your dog’s needs, or even spend the night with your pet.
 Your dog will be more comfortable being apart from you if the person taking care of them is a familiar face.

-You can also consider hiring a professional sitter from a site like Rover.com.
+You can also consider hiring a professional sitter from a service like Wag!.
 Professional pet sitters are often available to board your dog, make visits to check on their wellbeing and take them on walks.
 Some may even be available to house-sit while looking after your pet.